LucGosso/Gosso.EPiServerAddOn.ContextMenu.OpenInFormsView/README.md

 # Gosso.EPiServerAddOn.ContextMenu.OpenInFormsView

-An addon which adds a command to the page tree that reloads the children of the selected tree node.
+An Episerver addon adds a command to the page tree that opens the Content in forms view.

 # Installation